Sobeston/zig.guide/chapter-2.md

 - Sorting
 - Logging

-The next chapter is planned to cover the build system.
 Feedback and PRs are welcome.